TheDoctorBotter/Eccentrix/README.md

 ### 5. Test the Application

 1. Click "Create New Note"
-2. Select a note type (e.g., Daily SOAP Note)
+2. Select a note type (Daily SOAP Note or PT Evaluation)
 3. Fill out the form sections
 4. Click "Generate Note"
-5. View, copy, or export your generated note
+5. View and copy your generated note

+**What to expect:**
-The application will be available at `http://localhost:3000`
+- The app will display a red PHI warning banner at the top
+- Only 2 note types are available (outpatient focus)
+- Rate limiting: 10 requests per minute maximum
+- Generated notes are marked as DRAFT and must be clinician-reviewed

-### 5. Build for Production
+### 6. Build for Production

 ```bash
 npm run build